andock/andock/docs/configuration/andock.md

 ```

 ### Mounts:
-Mounts describe writeable persistent volumnes in the docker container.
+Mounts describe writeable persistent volumes in the docker container.
-Mounts are linked via volumnes: into the docker container.
+Mounts are linked via volumes into the docker container.
 ```
 mounts:
   files
     path: 'docroot/files'
 ```
-* `key: ` The unique name of the mount.
-* `path: ` The folder path under /var/www inside the docker container.

 ### docksal.env environment
 You can pass any variable to `docksal-local.env`